 Decrease the actions of one or more drugs, resulting in failed treatment

 Drug-drug interactions can involve prescription or nonprescription (over-the-counter) drugs.
 Types of drug-drug interactions include duplication, opposition (antagonism), and alteration of what the body does to one or both drugs.

 Two drugs with opposing actions can interact, thereby reducing the effectiveness of one or both.
-For example, nonsteroidal anti-inflammatory drugs (NSAIDs—see see Nonopioid Analgesics : Nonsteroidal Anti-Inflammatory Drugs), such as ibuprofen, which are taken to relieve pain, may cause the body to retain salt and fluid.
+For example, nonsteroidal anti-inflammatory drugs Nonsteroidal Anti-Inflammatory Drugs In some cases, treating the underlying disorder eliminates or minimizes the pain.
+For example, setting a broken bone in a cast or giving antibiotics for an infected joint helps reduce pain.... read more (NSAIDs), such as ibuprofen, which are taken to relieve pain, may cause the body to retain salt and fluid.
 Diuretics, such as hydrochlorothiazide and furosemide, help rid the body of excess salt and fluid.
 If a person takes both types of drug, the NSAID may reduce the diuretic's effectiveness.
 Certain beta-blockers (such as propranolol), taken to control high blood pressure and heart disease, counteract beta-adrenergic stimulants, such as albuterol, taken to manage asthma.
-Both types of drugs target the same cell receptors—beta-2 receptors (see Table: Targets in The Body: Cell Receptors)—but one type blocks them, and the other stimulates them.
+Both types of drugs target the same cell receptors—beta-2 receptors (see table Targets in The Body: Cell Receptors Targets in The Body: Cell Receptors )—but one type blocks them, and the other stimulates them.

 Acid-blocking drugs, such as histamine-2 (H2) blockers and proton pump inhibitors, raise the pH of the stomach and decrease absorption of some drugs, such as ketoconazole, a drug for fungal infections.